Ray Hanania: Journalism

+Comedy

-Hanania launched a standup comedy career in 2001 to advance his belief that humor can calm the animosity between Jews and Arabs, promoting peace through moderation.
+Hanania launched a stand-up comedy career in 2001 to advance his assumption that humor can calm the animosity between Jews and Arabs, promoting peace through moderation.
 He was featured in a front-page story in The Wall Street Journal and other newspapers.
 In May 2002, the owner of Zanies Comedy Club in Chicago invited Hanania to perform comedy and enrolled him in comedy classes to hone his stage skills.
 He performed 35 shows for Zanies.
 In June, Zanies booked Hanania for a nine-show performance over Labor Day weekend.
 A few weeks before the show, Zanies owner informed Hanania they were going to add Jewish American comedian Jackie Mason to the bill so he could get stage time before his planned appearances on Broadway.

 But hours before the first show, Mason refused to have Hanania open for him.
 Hanania was called at home as he was leaving for the theater and told not to show up, even though the show had been pre-sold (sold out) a month before.
 Mason's manager and wife, Jyll Rosenfeld, who was in New York at the time, said that Hanania could not perform because he was "Palestinian" and not Jordanian as Mason had thought.
 After the controversy broke making international headlines (that lasted seven days), Zanies' management claimed the cancellation was because of Hanania's alleged "inexperience" as a professional comedian, even though Hanania had performed 35 shows for Zanies.
 But Jyll Rosenfeld told a reporter for the Associated Press that Mason was "uncomfortable" being on the same stage with Hanania because Hanania is a "Palestinian."
 Hanania later developed a unique Palestinian-Jewish stand-up comedy routine that features his experiences growing up Arab in America and satirizing his marriage to his wife, Alison, who is Jewish.
 With Israeli comedians Charley Warady and Yisrael Campbell, and African American comedian-journalist Aaron Freeman, he co-founded "The Israeli-Palestinian Comedy Tour", which broke the Arab and Palestinian comedian taboo of refusing to appear with Israelis.

+Other work

 Hanania was the national coordinator of the former National American Arab Journalists Association, which coordinates and networks American Arab and Muslim Journalists in the United States, and is a partner affiliate of the Union of Arab American Journalists in Detroit.

-Hanania is a senior writer at The Arab Daily News online newspaper, which is self-described as "The Newspaper of Record for the American Arab community".
+As of 2020, Hanania was a senior writer at The Arab Daily News online newspaper, which is self-described as "The Newspaper of Record for the American Arab community".

+Personal life

+Hanania was married to his ex-wife Melissa until 1990.
+His current wife, Alison, is Jewish.
+He has two children: one daughter from his prior marriage who is Catholic, and one son from his current marriage who is Jewish.
+He lives in Orland Park, Illinois.